 Reason No. 3: Fresh Ideas

 Inject new ideas into your company.
-Promoting from within has a ton of advantages: the person is known by their subordinates, it improves morale by showing other employees that hard work is rewarded, the ramp-up time is often lower.
+Promoting from within has a ton of advantages: the person is known by their subordinates, it improves morale by showing other employees that hard work is rewarded, and the ramp-up time is often lower.
 One potential problem with hiring from within?
 Very few new ideas get implemented.
-Training and education means exposing them to new ideas.
+Training and education means exposing your newly promoted fleet managers to new ideas.

 Reason No. 2: Big Picture Thinkers